๐ŸชทIntro to Buddhism

 1. Which two meditation techniques both develop insight into impermanence, but through different approaches (broad awareness vs. systematic body focus)?

-2. Explain how Samatha and Vipassana work together in Buddhist practice—why might a practitioner need both?
+2. Explain how Samatha and Vipassana work together in Buddhist practice.
+Why might a practitioner need both?

 3. If an exam question asks about Buddhist practices that cultivate compassion rather than wisdom, which technique is your strongest example, and how does it work?

-5. A free-response question asks you to explain how Buddhist meditation connects to the doctrine of anatta (non-self).
+5. A question asks you to explain how Buddhist meditation connects to the doctrine of anatta (non-self).
 Which two techniques would you choose as examples, and what would each demonstrate?